Rigidity (psychology)

-In psychology, rigidity or mental rigidity refers to an obstinate inability to yield or a refusal to appreciate another person's viewpoint or emotions characterized by a lack of empathy.
-It can also refer to the tendency to perseverate, which is the inability to change habits and the inability to modify concepts and attitudes once developed.
+In psychology, rigidity, or mental rigidity, refers to an obstinate inability to yield or a refusal to appreciate another person's viewpoint or emotions and the tendency to perseverate, which is the inability to change habits and modify concepts and attitudes once developed.
+The opposite of rigidity is cognitive flexibility.

 A specific example of rigidity is functional fixedness, which is a difficulty conceiving new uses for familiar objects.

+Different things have been called rigid thinking, including dogmatism, a strong desire for closure (e.g., needing an explanation for why something bad happened, even when no explanation is possible), the type of rigid thinking identified by the cognitive reflection test, and cognitive inflexibility.

 History

 Rigidity is an ancient part of our human cognition.
 Systematic research on rigidity can be found tracing back to Gestalt psychologists, going as far back as the late 19th to early 20th century with Max Wertheimer, Wolfgang Köhler, and Kurt Koffka in Germany.
-With more than 100 years of research on the matter there is some established and clear data.
-Nonetheless, there is still much controversy surrounding several of the fundamental aspects of rigidity.
-In the early stages of approaching the idea of rigidity, it is treated as "a unidimensional continuum ranging from rigid at one end to flexible at the other".
-This idea dates back to the 1800s and was later articulated by Charles Spearman who described it as mental inertia.
-Prior to 1960 many definitions for the term rigidity were afloat.
+In the early stages of approaching the idea of rigidity, it is treated as "a unidimensional continuum ranging from rigid at one end to flexible at the other.”
+This idea dates back to the 1800s and was later articulated by Charles Spearman, who described it as mental inertia.
+Prior to 1960, many definitions for the term rigidity were afloat.
 One example includes Kurt Goldstein's, which he stated, "adherence to a present performance in an inadequate way", another being Milton Rokeach saying the definition was, "[the] inability to change one's set when the objective conditions demand it".
 Others have simplified rigidity down to stages for easy defining.
 Generally, it is agreed upon that it is evidenced by the identification of mental or behavioral sets.

-Lewin and Kounin also proposed a theory of cognitive rigidity (also called Lewin-Kounin formulation) based on a Gestalt perspective and they used it to explain a behavior in mentally retarded persons that is inflexible, repetitive, and unchanging.
-The theory proposed that it is caused by a greater "stiffness" or impermeability between inner-personal regions of individuals, which influence behavior.
+Lewin and Kounin also proposed a theory of cognitive rigidity (also called Lewin-Kounin formulation) based on a Gestalt perspective, using it to explain particular behavior in people with intellectual disability that is inflexible, repetitive, and unchanging.
+The theory proposed that it is caused by a greater "stiffness," or impermeability between inner-personal regions of individuals, which influence behavior.
 Rigidity was particularly explored in Lewin's views regarding the degree of differentiation among children.
-He posited that a mentally retarded child can be distinguished from the normal child due to the smaller capacity for dynamic rearrangement in terms of his psychical systems.
+He posited that an intellectually disabled child can be distinguished from the typically developing child due to the smaller capacity for dynamic rearrangement in terms of his psychical systems.